-Procedure to print Nysc 2017 batch B call up letter online.
-This is to inform all prospective corps members that the National Youth Service Corps (NYSC) Management will release the call-up letter for 2017 batch B orientation exercise on Friday, 17th November, 2017.
+Procedure to print Nysc 2017 batch B call up letter for Stream 2 online.
+This is to inform all prospective corps members that the National Youth Service Corps (NYSC) Management will release the call-up letter for 2017 batch B Stream II orientation exercise on Friday, 17th November, 2017.

 PCMs who paid for their call up letters during online registration are to proceed online to print their call-ups by following the procedure listed on the link below;

 The Nysc batch B 2017 orientation course is scheduled to hold from Tuesday, 21st November, 2017 to Monday, 11th December, 2017.